oncokb/curation-platform/README.md

     ...
 ```

-## Testing
-For front-end, we use Karma and Jasmin to run unit test cases.
-1. Install karma-cli (globally).
-2. Copy /app/data/config.json to **OncoKB.config** in /app/scripts/app.spec.js.
-3. Run **karma start** at root folder.

 ## FAQs
 #### Can’t getAllUsers() because of the different rules set in Firebase.
 It still shows 'don’t have access...' after logging in successfully.
    Add rules to the database.